Best European Restaurant Michelin Guide

 Best European restaurant MICHELIN Guide: Netherlands

-The Netherlands (or Holland) may be a small country, but it’s packed with world famous icons.
-Beautiful bulb fields, windmills, cheese markets, wooden shoes, canals of Amsterdam, masterpieces of Old Masters, Delft Blue earthenware, innovative water-management and millions of bicycles.
+The Netherlands (or Holland) is a small country and packed with world-famous icons.
+Beautiful bulb fields, windmills, cheese markets, wooden shoes, canals of Amsterdam, masterpieces of Old Masters, Delft Blue earthenware, innovative water-management, and millions of bicycles.
 And thank goodness for the bicycles.
-With the 2019 MICHELIN Guide for the Netherlands having a total of 571 restaurants and 263 hotels.
+The 2019 MICHELIN Guide for the Netherlands has a total of 571 restaurants and 263 hotels.
 You’re going to need the workout.

 This year’s selection features two new two-starred restaurants and 12 establishments receiving one star for the first time.